Grading Policy for Undergraduates

 Grade reports are available to students through WebAdvisor once grades have been processed at the end of each semester.
 Grade reports include the student's term and cumulative grade point averages.

-Students who desire that additional grade reports be sent to parents or organizations can file a transcript request form for an official transcript with the Student Records Office.
 More information can be found by visiting Transcripts.
 Students can grant viewing access of their grades to their parents or guardians by activating the 'Parent Access to WebAdvisor'.

 Any student who wishes to appeal a grade should discuss the matter with the instructor as soon as possible after receiving the grade.
 If the matter remains unresolved following this discussion, the student should consult with the chair of the program in which the course in question resides.